kyma-project/kyma/docs/getting-started/03-deploy-microservice.md

 type: Getting Started
 ---

-You will now start by deploying a standalone [`orders-service`](https://github.com/kyma-project/examples/blob/master/http-db-service/README.md) microservice in the `orders-service` Namespace.
+You will now deploy a standalone [`orders-service`](https://github.com/kyma-project/examples/blob/master/http-db-service/README.md) microservice in the `orders-service` Namespace.
 This microservice will act as a link between the external application and the Redis service and we will build the whole end-to-end flow around it.

 In this guide you will create: